nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all sales using the `s-list` command.
 The full list of drinks sales will be shown.

     1. Test case: `s-update BSBM/123`

        Expected: The sales number for `BSBM` changes to 123.
 There is no order in this updated list of drink sales.

     1. Test case: `s-update BSBM/321 BSBBT/40 BSPM/988`

        Expected: The sales number for `BSBM`, `BSBBT` and `BSPM` changes to 321, 40, and 988 respectively.
 There is no order in this updated list of drink sales.

     1. Test case: `s-update BSBM/999999999999999`

        Expected: No sales update is performed.
 Error details shown in the Result Display.
 User is able to edit the input.

     1. Other incorrect `s-update` commands to try: `s-update`, `s-update AAAA/32`

        Expected: Similar to previous.

+### Listing sales of drinks in descending order

+1. List the sales of a drink item after an update is performed.

+    1. Prerequisite: Perform a sales update using the `s-update` command.
+The updated list of drink sales is not ordered.

+    1. Test case: `s-list`

+       Expected: The list of drinks sales is now ordered from most to least number of sales.

 ### Saving data